electron/electronjs.org-old/data/blog/electron-12-0.md

 * Changed the default value of `contextIsolation` to `true`. [#27949](https://github.com/electron/electron/pull/27949)
 * Changed the default value of `worldSafeExecuteJavaScript` to `true`. [#27502](https://github.com/electron/electron/pull/27502)
 * Changed the default of `crashReporter.start({ compress })` from `false` to `true`. [#25288](https://github.com/electron/electron/pull/25288)
+* Removed Flash support: Chromium has removed support for Flash, which was also removed in Electron 12.
+See [Chromium's Flash Roadmap](https://www.chromium.org/flash-roadmap) for more details.
+* Required SSE3 for Chrome on x86: Chromium has removed support for [older x86 CPUs that do not meet a minimum of SSE3 (Supplemental Streaming SIMD Extensions 3) support](https://docs.google.com/document/d/1QUzL4MGNqX4wiLvukUwBf6FdCL35kCDoEJTm2wMkahw/edit#heading=h.7nki9mck5t64).
+This support was also removed in Electron 12.

 More information about these and future changes can be found on the [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/breaking-changes.md) page.